LettError/robofogExport/README.md

 * Make sure the whole folder is available to Robofog.
 * Open a font
 * Run the ExportFontToUFO.py script
+* Open the UFO in RoboFont.
+Other UFO-reading apps might also work, but are untested.
+* Optionally: run the `finishRoboFogExport.py` script to move background glyphs in the right place.

 Ouput might look like this:
 ```python